Diabetes Type 1

 Choose a profession below:

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be better prepared to appropriately care for patients with type 1 diabetes mellitus (T1DM) by identifying its health effects and evidence-based treatment guidelines, as well as the actions necessary to manage the disease.
-Specific learning objectives include:
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be better prepared to appropriately care for patients with type 1 diabetes mellitus (T1DM) by identifying its health effects, evidence-based treatment guidelines, and management strategies.
+Specific learning objectives to address potential knowledge gaps include:

-- Identify acute and chronic complications of type 1 diabetes and the associated interventions to avoid these complications.
+- Identify acute and chronic complications and interventions to prevent and treat these complications.

 TABLE OF CONTENTS

-Type 1 diabetes mellitus (T1DM) is a serious endocrine condition that must be managed consistently by collaboration between the patient and healthcare providers to prevent serious short- and long-term complications.
+Type 1 diabetes mellitus (T1DM) is a chronic, pathologic condition that must be managed consistently by collaboration between the patient and healthcare providers to prevent serious short- and long-term complications.
 Careful treatment and patient adherence to lifestyle changes and appropriate therapies are necessary to prevent or minimize these complications.

-While temporary hyperglycemia with slightly elevated glucose levels is often benign, acute hyperglycemic episodes involving extremely high glucose levels are considered a medical emergency that can result in life-threatening dehydration or coma.
-Similarly, chronic hyperglycemia may lead to serious complications such as renal failure, neurological damage, blindness, and/or cardiovascular damage.
+Acute hyperglycemic episodes involving extremely high glucose levels are considered a medical emergency that can result in life-threatening dehydration or coma.
+Similarly, chronic hyperglycemia may lead to serious complications such as renal failure, neurological damage, blindness, and/or cardiovascular damage (Rebar et al., 2019).

 Although diabetes is a serious disease, patients with T1DM can take several steps to manage their disease and thus lower their risk for complications and premature death.